 Salt and Essential Oil DIY Fabric Softener Crystals

-Just be sure to choose oils based on you and your families needs.
+Just be sure to choose oils based on your needs and the needs of your family.

 – Lavender is gentle on sensitive skin and helps promote rest and relaxation.

 – Bergamot is warm and woodsy.
 I usually use it during cooler months because it reminds me of winter.

 – Jasmine helps boost mood and relieve symptoms of anxiety and depression.

 How much fabric softener do you need?
 It depends on the size of the load you’re washing and how hard your water is.

 A really big load might need 1/4 to 1/2 cup for really hard water—or as little as 1-2 tablespoons for a small load.
 More or less won’t damage the clothes or gum up your washing machine, so you can experiment to see the amount that works best for your water.

 And the best part?
 Everything smells oh-so-nice and feels oh-so-soft when it comes out of the dryer!